 (please click image)

-The thing is, at the time, even though my dad was clearly in a position to buy all the surplus jeeps he wanted, but surplus radios were a little beyond my boyhood pocketbook.
+The thing is, at the time my dad was clearly in a position to buy all the surplus jeeps he wanted, but surplus radios were a little beyond my boyhood pocketbook.
 Even though my stepmother saw to it I had almost anything and everything I ever wanted, she didn't live on the ranch per se' and I only saw her intermittently.
 So, in between visits I began to research if there was some practical way I could build or make what I needed either inexpensively or with stuff I already had laying around.
 It wasn't long until I came across what is known as a spark gap transmitter.
 From my research, along with a little adult supervision, I was eventually able to build and operate a successful spark gap transmitting device, easily sending Morse code clear across the ranch to my brothers with a receiver in the barn.

 I had gone down to the shop to work on the transmitter early one Saturday when about mid morning a brand new shiny Cadillac Fleetwood drove up outside the garage bay doors.
 The driver got out and came around to open the other side door and out stepped my Stepmother.
 The mechanic was there in a flash asking what he could do to help and she told him I was her son.
 By then I was running toward her to give her a big hug with her asking me just what I was doing in such a place.
 The mechanic was visibly shaken seeing a person of such stature in his shop, easily seeing even the jewelry she had on was probably worth more than he earned in a year, with the suit her driver wore probably costing as much as if not more than he made in a month.
 She had only just come up to the high desert from Los Angeles and yet to put on her "ranch" clothes when she was told I was in town, so she immediately came looking for me, decidedly curious as to what kind of trouble I was getting into now.